 Graduates, a glimpse at your amazing dissertations thesis titles inspires me, and confirms that you're contributing to our most important engineering challenges.
 A few of your dissertation titles are:

-- Analysis and Design of Hybrid Switched Capacitor Converters — Energy, check!
+- Analysis and Design of Hybrid Switched Capacitor Converters—Energy, check!

-- Imaging for Fluorescence-Guided Surgery in Head and Neck Cancer — Disease, check!
+- Imaging for Fluorescence-Guided Surgery in Head and Neck Cancer—Disease, check!

-- Electrical Impedance Monitoring for Intracranial Trauma — Health, check!
+- Electrical Impedance Monitoring for Intracranial Trauma—Health, check!

-- Cotreatment of Cellulosic Biomass — Environment, check!
+- Cotreatment of Cellulosic Biomass—Environment, check!

 Amelia Earhart said: "Never do things others can and will do, if there are things others cannot do or will not do."
 As engineers, you live these words daily, turning science-fiction dreams into scientific fact.
 Your research, your technical ideas and inventions will expand the horizons of human possibility, lifting us all up!

 I think one of the most important things we can do is advance transdisciplinary education and inspire young people to confront complex societal questions together, through innovative revolutionary technologies, disruptive business models, and equitable policies.
-Embracing ancient wisdoms, 10s of thousands of years of human lessons — this is how your generation, the Mars generation, is literally going to take us to Mars.
+Embracing ancient wisdoms, tens of thousands of years of human lessons—this is how your generation, the Mars generation, is literally going to take us to Mars.
 I call anyone in school today, the Mars generation, because one of you will become the first 'boots on Mars' in the 2030s!
-You are our national and world leaders of tomorrow, whether that's in developing innovations to get us to Mars to discover the evidence of past life from 3.5 B years ago when Earth and Mars both harbored life, or whether it's by directing your ideas and talents right here on Spaceship Earth to invent medical technologies to cure disease, provide novel energy and environmental solutions, or to serve in local government, or national roles — you will use your engineering skills to serve society.
+You are our national and world leaders of tomorrow, whether that's in developing innovations to get us to Mars to discover the evidence of past life from 3.5 B years ago when Earth and Mars both harbored life, or whether it's by directing your ideas and talents right here on Spaceship Earth to invent medical technologies to cure disease, provide novel energy and environmental solutions, or to serve in local government, or national roles—you will use your engineering skills to serve society.

 As an aerospace engineer and rocket scientist, I have come to understand how critical bringing together many viewpoints, voices, and perspectives is to addressing society's biggest challenges.
-I have spent my entire career dedicated to furthering STEM education, but to make it more inclusive — to really encourage anyone of any background to engage with this field — I like to put a different spin on it: I call it STEAMD — I bring in the ARTS, I bring in DESIGN.
+I have spent my entire career dedicated to furthering STEM education, but to make it more inclusive—to really encourage anyone of any background to engage with this field—I like to put a different spin on it: I call it STEAMD—I bring in the ARTS, I bring in DESIGN.
 Design and the arts are an integral part of how we explore, innovate, and embrace novel ideas.

 At the societal level, bringing together diverse viewpoints and perspectives requires us to fully invite those voices to the conversation by making sure our universities, corporations, and organizations are welcoming, caring, and diverse environments for everyone.
 Sally Ride, the first American woman to travel into space, said, "You can't be what you can't see."
 Looking at all of you here today, I see the future.

-Your time at Dartmouth has been indelibly impacted by tremendous global and national upheaval — from the pandemic, to wars and destruction, to devastating gun violence right here in the US.
+Your time at Dartmouth has been indelibly impacted by tremendous global and national upheaval—from the pandemic, to wars and destruction, to devastating gun violence right here in the US.
 I commend you all for your determination and perseverance to get to this beautiful graduation day, and am so honored to be among the first to congratulate you.
 I encourage each of you to take the experiences, the insights, and the compassion that you have gained with you as you continue your professional lives of discovery, achievement and leadership.
 See and show love to those around you.
 Act wherever and whenever you can to help address social inequities and the health of the planet.
-And of course, always reach for the stars, Ad Astra — Mars is just beyond the horizon.
+And of course, always reach for the stars, Ad Astra—Mars is just beyond the horizon.

-My wish for all of you is heartfelt love, that you act beyond your comfort zone taking those risks that might just pay off and turn some heads, that you discover your true passion(s) and use your engineering skills in those pursuits, and that we collectively innovate a bright trajectory for future generations (seven generations in the future), a path forward where future worlds and societies flourish because we reflected, asked the right questions, listened to one another as well as the planet; and we chose love, compassion, and peace over hate, violence, and war.
+My wish for all of you is heartfelt love, that you act beyond your comfort zone taking those risks that might just pay off and turn some heads, that you DISCOVER your true passion(s) and use your engineering skills in those pursuits, and that we collectively INNOVATE a bright trajectory for future generations (seven generations in the future), a path forward where future worlds and societies flourish because we reflected, asked the right questions, listened to one another as well as the planet; and we chose love, compassion, and peace over hate, violence, and war.